sarwarbhuiyan/kafka-duplicate-detector/README.md

 # Introduction

 This little utility scans a given topic and creates a map of MD5 checksums to detect the amount of duplicates present.
+It can optionally take in --max-messages or --start-time and --end-time to cut down on the memory usage.
+The implementation depends on in-memory data structures and will likely not work on really large topics.
+For those, you may have to read the data into a big search engine like Elasticsearch to do aggregations.

 # Build